 - Consuming alcohol or illegal or non-prescribed prescription drugs, or using an impairing substance in an off-label manner, on the employer’s premises during working hours in violation of the employer’s policies;

 - Reporting to work under the influence of alcohol, illegal or non-prescribed prescription drugs, or an impairing substance…; and

 - Grossly negligent conduct endangering the safety of the individual or co-workers.

 Illinois Unemployment Benefits Attorney

 If you have been denied unemployment benefits, contact an employment firm today.
+We have successfully represented many claimants in unemployment hearings and in front of the Board of Review, allowing them to receive their well-deserved benefits.
 Osborne Employment Law offers a complementary initial consultation to help determine how we can help you obtain unemployment benefits.
 Be advised there are strict time limitations in filing unemployment claims and appeals.
 Generally unemployment benefits appeals must be raised within 30 days of the underlying determination.
 Therefore, it is essential to contact an attorney as soon as possible.